SteHolmes/Qualsafe/README.md

 # Qualsafe
-A mock-up application for displaying unpaid course listings in a responsive page layout.
+A mock-up Vue application for displaying unpaid course listings in a responsive page layout.

 ## Project setup
 ```